-The data from the the stem-and-leaf display of Example 2.10 and the distributions of Tables 2, ??, and ?? illustrates the problem.
+The data from the stem-and-leaf display illustrate the problem.
 Prior to organizing the stem-and-leaf presentation, the variable X was rounded to produce values of income in thousands of dollars.
 While income is a continuous, ratio scale variable, its values were rounded to the nearest thousand dollars for purposes of constructing the stem-and-leaf display and the later distributions.